ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 This validation could be run with increasing degrees of complexity:

 a.
-Apply the RRs directly to the all-cause mortality rate of the simulants.
+Apply the RRs directly to the all-cause mortality rate of the simulants (or
+    did we already try this and decide it was a bad idea?).

 b.
 Do not explicitly model any causes, but distinguish between causes affected
     by LBWSG vs. unaffected by LBWSG, and apply the RRs only to the CSMRs of the